steshwest/hello-world/README.md

 I began coding with Pascal - at school - and proceeded with Fortran-90 while being a freshman at college.
 Now I am self-teaching C++ and Python because my former college teacher said he won't ever begin giving classes NOT about old good .f90 :/

-Btw, my cats love coffe and coding, too. ^-^
+Btw, my cats love coffee and coding, too. ^-^